TiGR/TinyMCE/README.md

 This plugin adds visual (WYSIWYG) editor to discussions pages.

-It takes care of localization, extra spaces that appear since Vanilla converts all newlines to <br />, Minify-freindly,
+It takes care of localization, extra spaces that appear since Vanilla converts all newlines to <br />, fixes preview bug, works with auto-save, works well with other plugins that interfere with comment/discussion form.

 Installation
 ------------